rohan-paul/Awesome-Machine-Learning-DataScience_Resources/README.md

 **Dealing with larger datasets**

+One issue you might face in any machine learning competition is the size of your data set.
+If the size of your data is large, that is 3GB + for kaggle kernels and more basic laptops you could find it difficult to load and process with limited resources.
+Here is the link to some of the articles and kernels that may be very useful in such situations.

 - Faster [data loading with pandas](https://www.kaggle.com/c/home-credit-default-risk/discussion/59575).
 - Data compression techniques to [reduce the size of data by 70%](https://www.kaggle.com/nickycan/compress-70-of-dataset).
 - Optimize the memory by [reducing the size of some attributes](https://www.kaggle.com/shrutimechlearn/large-data-loading-trick-with-ms-malware-data).